we-are-number-1/yumble/README.md

 ## Starting the application

+Make sure to have installed the project first.

 #### Backend

 Before starting the backend, you will need to create a `.env` file in the `backend` folder.
-Put your dev environment Mongo Atlas key (see [how to make a Mongo Atlas dev database]()) in this
+Put your teams dev environment Mongo Atlas key (see [how to make a Mongo Atlas dev database]()) in the `.env` file, prefixed with `ATLAS_URI=`.

+To start the backend after adding the `.env` file, run `npm start` in either the root or backend folder.

+#### Frontend

+Simply run `npm start` in the frontend folder or `npm run start-frontend` in the root folder.